-Lemongrass maintenance consists of listening to your favorite music, enjoying lazy summer days at the beach or lake, and taking an occasional nap.
-In other words, lemongrass is one of the easiest plants to maintain that you’ll ever grow.
+Lemongrass is one of the easiest plants you’ll ever grow.
+“Maintenance” consists of listening to your favorite music, enjoying lazy summer days at the beach or lake, and taking an occasional nap.
+In other words, you don’t have to do anything.

 Lemongrass is very drought-tolerant, but it will size up better if it gets regular water.

 Step 5.
 Harvest lemongrass